ceshine/yt8m-2019/README.md

 Local computer can only be used to train context-agnostic models, make inference, and create submission files.
 Video-level model pre-training and context-aware models requries at least T4 to run.

+### Time to train the models

+The pre-training of the NeXtVLAD model took 15 hours on a Tesla P100 GPU.
+And the pre-training of a context-gated DBoF model took about 13 hours on a Tesla T4 GPU (this is a rough estimate from logs because the GCP instance was preempted several times during training).

+The training/fine-tuning of context-agnostic models took 4 to 5 minutes per 1,000 steps for both NeXtVLAD and context-gated DBoF models on a GTX 1070 GPU.

+The training of context-aware models took 8 to 12 minutes per 1,000 steps on a Tesla T4 GPU.

 ## Reproduction Instructions

 1. pretraining: `bash scripts/pretraning.bash`